tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

     These permissions are granted to users on a per-cluster level: each user has a separate set of permissions for each cluster.

-    Technically, cluster permissions define pages shown in the **Cluster** section of the left menu and controls available on these pages.
+    Cluster permissions define which pages of the **Cluster** menu section users see and what actions they can take on these pages.
     For example, users with the read configuration permission to a cluster configuration see the **Configuration** page when this cluster is selected.

     Cluster permissions are assigned to users individually when creating or editing them.